 Dermal (or cosmetic) fillers are used to help restore the contours of the face by replacing lost volume and padding the folds and wrinkles.
 These fillers are different from , which is used to help smooth lines on the forehead and crow’s feet, by blocking muscle contractions under the skin.

-Fillers don't replace surgical procedures such as a facelift and neck lift, as they can’t help skin that has a lot of sagging.
+Fillers don't replace surgical procedures such as a and n, as they can’t help skin that has a lot of sagging.
 If you’re looking to replace lost volume, resulting in a younger appearance, talk to your LSU Plastic Surgeon about dermal fillers.

 There are several types of FDA-approved fillers, offered under a variety of brand names.
 Some are made of sugars that occur naturally in the body, others are compounds similar to minerals found in the body.
 Some fillers are synthetic materials, and still others come from cows (bovine) or human cells.
 The filler used depends on the location and extent of the area of your face you are looking to enhance.
 Common treatment areas are: